 As the nation’s leading advocacy voice for municipal stormwater utilities across the country, NACWA is dedicated to protecting water quality; addressing large-scale watershed impacts, such as flooding and erosion; and solving related modern-day challenges, such as water quality impairment from stormwater runoff and land-use impacts.

 The Association and its individual members are committed to advancing robust, innovative programs and working collaboratively with regulators and stakeholders.
 The U.S. Environmental Protection Agency’s (EPA) MS4 General Permit Remand Rule, issued in early 2017, represents a change in the development and issuance of National Pollution Discharge Elimination System (NPDES) permits for small Municipal Separate Storm Sewer Systems (MS4s).
 And it has coincided with apparent shifts toward more restrictive, water quality-based requirements in all stormwater permits - Phase I and Phase II - and away from the more flexible maximum extent practicable (MEP) standard found in the Clean Water Act (CWA).

 NACWA supports rational, cost-effective stormwater policies and regulations that allow stormwater utilities to prioritize investments in a way that will achieve the best water quality results.
-Its advocacy efforts include ensuring the availability of adequate funding and financing models for municipalities.
-NACWA continues to be the leading advocate for defending and preserving the MEP standard to which all MS4s are held.
+Its advocacy efforts include ensuring the availability of adequate funding and financing models for municipalities, as well as being a leading advocate for defending and preserving the MEP standard to which all MS4s are held.

 Recent developments suggest municipal stormwater permitting will continue to increase in complexity.
 For example: